AAP Homepage

 Architecture Students Set to Spread Wings on Dragon Day

-The Cornell Chronicle previews the annual Dragon Day parade, which this year is expected to feature a grunge-inspired dragon designed by first-year architecture students.
+In advance of the annual Dragon Day parade, the Cornell Chronicle previews this year's March 29 event which is expected to feature a grunge-inspired dragon designed by first-year architecture students.

 A gallery space containing different artworks within.